LLM+KG@VLDB'24 Workshop Summary: Abstract

 \section{Abstract}

 The unification of large language models (LLMs) and knowledge graphs (KGs) has emerged as a hot topic.
-At the LLM+KG’24 workshop, held in conjunction with VLDB 2024 in Guangzhou, China, one of the key themes explored was important data management challenges and opportunities due to the effective interaction between LLMs and KGs.
-This report outlines the major directions and approaches presented by various speakers during the LLM+KG’24 workshop.
+At the LLM+KG’24 workshop, co-located with VLDB 2024 in Guangzhou, China, the key theme explored was important data management challenges and opportunities due to the effective interaction between LLMs and KGs.
+The report outlines major directions and approaches presented by various speakers during the workshop.